History of Caraway

 Early History of Caraway.

-Two of our sources mention that some believe that caraway use dates back to the Stone Age.
-The discovery of caraway seeds among the refuse areas in prehistoric communities by archaeologists in southern Europe would indicate that the plant was a part of early man's daily life.
+Two of our sources indicated that the history of caraway dates back to the Stone Age.
+Caraway seeds were discovered in the refuse areas of prehistoric communities in southern Europe.
+Those finds are believed to indicate that the plant was a part of early man’s daily life.

-The roots of caraway plants were said to warm and stimulate a cold, languid stomach and was combined with milk to make a bread which formed the chara of Julius Caesar that was eaten by the soldiers of Valerius.
+The roots of caraway plants were said to warm and stimulate a cold, languid stomach.
+It was combined with milk to make a bread which formed the chara of Julius Caesar that was eaten by the soldiers of Valerius.

-Dioscorides (40-90), an ancient Greek physician, pharmacologist and botanist at the time of Nero, advised using caraway oil for 'pale-faced girls'.
-We haven't found a reference that explains what ailment he was referring to.
+Dioscorides, an ancient Greek physician, pharmacologist and botanist at the time of Nero, advised using caraway oil for ‘pale-faced girls’.
+During my research on the history of caraway, I couldn’t find a reference that explains what ailment he was referring to.

-In German folklore, parents placed a dish of caraway seeds beneath their children's beds to protect them from witches.
-They believed that any object containing caraway could not be stolen.
+In German folklore, parents placed a dish of caraway seeds beneath their children’s beds to protect them from witches.
+The belief was that that any object containing caraway could not be stolen.

-Caraway was also once an ingredient in love potions as it was thought a useful aide in preventing fickleness.
+The history of caraway also has a romantic side.
+Caraway was once used as an aide in preventing fickleness and was used in love potions.
 Caraway seeds were also added to chicken feed in hopes of keeping them from wandering off and is still sometimes given to homing pigeons.

 The Shakespearean and Victorian Connection.

-During Elizabethan times it was used as a condiment and is mentioned in Shakespeare's Henry IV Part Two.
-It became unpopular but saw a revival during the reign of Queen Victoria when all things German became fashionable.
+During Elizabethan times caraway was used as a condiment and is mentioned in Shakespeare’s Henry IV Part Two.
+For a period caraway became unpopular but it saw a revival during the reign of Queen Victoria when all things German became fashionable.
 (Caraway is often used in sauerkraut, sausages, dumplings, and a number of other German dishes.)

 Medicinal Uses of Caraway.